-2015-16 29.09.2016 10.00 a. m.
-Roval Orchid Resort 1.
-To Re-appointment of Mr. Vijay Rekhi as an Independent Director of the , Company for a second term Allalsar dra, Bellai y Road, 2.
-To appoint Dr. Vivek Mansingh as Independent Director of the Company.
-Yelhanl ka, Banga alore - 3.
-To authorise Board of Directors for payment of remuneration to Non- 560 065) executive Directors of the Company.
+2015-16 29.09.2016 10.00 a.m. and Co Allalsan nvention dra, Bellar Center, y Road, To Re-appointment of Mr. Vijay Rekhi as an Independent Director of the Company for a second term To appoint Dr. Vivek Mansingh as Independent Director of the Company.
+Yelhank 560 065 alore - 3.
+To authorise Board of Directors for payment of remuneration to Non-executive Directors of the Company.